4 min. to read.

 James and John, not wanting to get left out, pull Jesus aside and ask if they can have positions of power at his left- and right-hand side.
 Their request is absurd in retrospect.
 Jesus’ throne will be the cross.
 That is where the glory of God will be revealed–a God who invites rather than compels, a God who enters into our disgrace rather than retreating behind power, a God who is willing to let us throw our temper tantrums of violence and absorb the pain and loss so that we can see a better way.
 Asking to sit at the left and right of Jesus’ throne is to ask for martyrdom.
 They have no idea.

-The disciples were caught up in a belief system that the only way to get good things done is by using the means of human power.
+The disciples were caught up in a belief system (one we often share) that the only way to get good things done is by using the means of human power.
 With Jesus at the head of their government, inspiring the troops and providing free food, they would push back the Roman occupiers and throw out the corrupt officials in league with Rome.
 Good violence pushing out bad violence.
 As much as that makes sense in the context of human political history, it is not Jesus’ path.

 As I read this passage, I feel urgent pressure to start naming names.
 See?!
 Look at these Christian leaders who have fallen into the same trap, preaching that Christians’ primary goal ought to be taking control of government in order to bring about God’s will.
 Look at how we’re compromising our witness by our single-issue stubbornness, hoping to solve one problem while ignoring a hundred others.
 Think of how many times we’ve heard or said, “If only we could get more Christians into leadership in this company… in this city…. in our school district… in this country!”